-An analysis of the results show Eastland Network would likely have breached SAIDI compliance in 2010/11 and 2011/12 as it had under the old standards.
+An analysis of the results show Eastland Network would likely have breached SAIDI compliance in 2010/11 and 2011/12 as it had under the old standards, and both SAIDI and SAIFI compliance in 2014/15.
 It also indicates that in some years Eastland Network may have run over the targets that are to be introduced for SAIDI and SAIFI, this would likely have resulted in financial penalties under the new incentive system.

-As the targets have been determined based on historical performance they do not allow for changes in industry guidelines or work practises.
+As the targets have been determined based on historical performance they do not allow for changes in industry guidelines or work practices.
 E.g. changes in guidelines for reclosing circuits after faults may increase outage times when physical inspection of the entire line prior to re-livening is required.

-With these results in mind ENL has forecast that the new quality targets may be exceeded and budgeted conservatively, allowing for the maximum penalty each year.
+With these results in mind Eastland Network Limited has forecast that the new quality targets may be exceeded and budgeted conservatively, allowing for the maximum penalty each year.
 This would result in an approximate \$227,000 reduction in revenue each year that SAIDI and SAIFI reach their respective Cap values.

-To meet the determined targets ENL has considered the following options:
+To meet the determined targets Eastland Network Limited has considered the following options:

-- A) Changes to existing design.
-To reduce unplanned events caused by failure of assets, the common failure modes and outage times shows that the best improvements for asset design include. - a.
-Increased levels of automation to provide fast backfeed in meshed networks.
-Current levels of automation have been optimised to avoid over automation and additional unneccesary automation maintenance.
+Changes to existing design.
+To reduce unplanned events caused by failure of assets, the common failure modes and outage times shows that the best improvements for asset design include.

-- b.
+Increased levels of automation to provide fast back feed in meshed networks.
+Current levels of automation have been optimised to avoid over automation and additional unnecessary automation maintenance.

 Replacement of rural overhead lines with underground.
-The investmant to acheve this option is of the order of 3 or 4 times current network valve. - c.
+The investment to achieve this option is of the order of 3 or 4 times current network valve.

 Development of radial networks into meshed networks.
-The investment to achieve this option is approximately 1.8 time the current network value. - B) Significant increased expenditure on tree control.
-The analisis of tree faults to date indicate little improvement will be made from a disproportional value investment unless tree regulations allow trees to be removed from falling distance of the lines. - C) Installation of standby generation on radial feeders/segments of the network.
-ENL is developing this strategy which is incorporated into plans. - D) Significant increases in Manpower including fault response and repair crews.
-Identified as an issue refer 1.5.6 - E) Establishment of additional Depots, stock holdings and Plant to reduce repair delays.
+The investment to achieve this option is approximately 1.8 time the current network value.

+Significant increased expenditure on tree control.
+The analysis of tree faults to date indicate little improvement will be made from a disproportional value investment unless tree regulations allow trees to be removed from falling distance of the lines.

+Installation of standby generation on radial feeders/segments of the network.
+Eastland Network Limited is developing this strategy which is incorporated into plans.

+Significant increases in Manpower including fault response and repair crews.
+Identified as an issue refer 1.5.6

+Establishment of additional Depots, stock holdings and Plant to reduce repair delays.
 Potentially a step following option D above.